 - have an intellectual disability, genetic condition or severe speech difficulties and need help finding alternative ways to communicate

 - have a history of ear infections and you’re worried about their communication.

 You don’t need a GP referral to see a speech pathologist, but talking to your GP or child and family health nurse could be a good place to start if you’re worried about your child’s health or development.
 You can also use Speech Pathology Australia – Find a speech pathologist.

 There are a few things to think about before you visit a speech pathologist:

-- Why you’re going to the speech pathologist: it’s important to know why your child needs to see a speech pathologist.
+- Why you’re going: it’s important to understand why your child needs to see a speech pathologist.
 You might like to write down any concerns or questions you have about your child’s speech or language, so you’re ready for your visit.

-- Location: find out where you have to go to see the speech pathologist – for example, a public or private hospital, community health centre or consulting rooms.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the speech pathologist – for example, a public or private hospital, community health centre or consulting rooms.

-You might want to talk about these things and any other questions you have with your GP or child and family health nurse before you go to the speech pathologist.
+You might want to talk about these and any other issues with your GP or child and family health nurse before you go to the speech pathologist.
 You could also ask the speech pathologist’s clinic when you make the appointment.